Complete your law degree in less time through Akron’s 3 + 3 program

 Earn your bachelor’s degree and your law degree in just six years

-For undergraduates in select programs, you can earn your bachelor’s and law degrees in six years instead of seven.
-To complete law school, you typically need four years to complete a bachelor’s degree and three years to complete a law degree (juris doctor degree).
+Highly qualified and motivated undergraduates in select programs at The University of Akron and at partner schools can earn their bachelor’s and law degrees in six years instead of the usual seven.
+Students typically earn a bachelor’s degree in four years and then take another three years to complete a Juris Doctor degree.

 Students admitted under the 3 + 3 program will pay tuition only to Akron Law during their law school career.